superfaceai/station/README.md

 ## Background

 Superface (super-interface) is a higher-order API, an abstraction on top of the modern APIs like GraphQL and REST.
-Superface is one interface to discover, connect, and query any capabilities available via conventional APIs.
+Superface is one interface to discover, connect, and query any use-cases available via conventional APIs.

 Through its focus on application-level semantics, Superface decouples the clients from servers, enabling fully autonomous evolution.
 As such it minimizes the code base as well as errors and downtimes while providing unmatched resiliency and redundancy.

-Superface allows for switching capability providers without development at a runtime in milliseconds.
+Superface allows for switching providers without development at a runtime in milliseconds.
 Furthermore, Superface decentralizes the composition and aggregation, and thus creates an Autonomous Integration Mesh.

 Motivation behind Superface is nicely described in this [video](https://www.youtube.com/watch?v=BCvq3NXFb94) from APIdays conference.